You're not losing yourself. You're in a transition — and it can be understood.

 Read the guide →Eight weeks that make sense of it all

-The guides treat one symptom at a time.
-Calm Through the Change joins everything up — because your sleep, stress, mood and memory aren't separate problems, and they don't ease separately either.
+The guides explain one part of the change at a time.
+Calm Through the Change joins everything up — because your sleep, stress, mood and memory are connected, and working on them together tends to help more than tackling any one alone.

 - 1Understand